Spread the love

 Important note:

-Even now at 5 years old, he is still a work in progress.
-After multiple tests including hearing and brain function, nothing came back abnormal, which is pretty precarious so we have no real information to focus our attention on directly. (side note, he still speaks more Spanish than I do)
+Even now, at 5 years old, he is still a work in progress.
+After multiple tests, including hearing and brain function, nothing came back abnormal, which is pretty precarious.

-So speech delay is defined as a delay in developing speech and language skills.
-There are some instances where young kids would have delayed speech, as in speaking late for their age, which is sometimes temporary.
-When the delay persists a specialist should then be involved.
+There are some instances where young kids would have delayed speech, as speaking late for their age, which is sometimes temporary.
+When the delay persists, a specialist should then get involved.

-There are many possible causes of speech delay, including hearing loss, developmental disorders and environmental factors.
-Getting to the bottom of the reason should be the priority which will in turn give a clear understanding of getting the right treatment.
+There are many possible causes of speech delay, including hearing loss, developmental disorders, and environmental factors.

-Knowing What Speech and Language Delays is
+Knowing What Speech and Language Delays are

-At a certain age, a toddler should be showing signs of attempting to talk and sounding out words.
-A few signs to look for are when toddlers are pointing at something they want, having eye contact with you or when signs in their body language.
+A few signs to look for are when toddlers are pointing at something they want, having eye contact with you, or when signs in their body language.

 Understanding Milestones

 One of the first steps in understanding speech delay is to know the typical developmental milestones for young children.
-These milestones include gestures, babbling, first words, and two-word phrases.
-Please remember that each child is different and learns at their own pace.
+These language breakthroughs include gestures, babbling, first words, and two-word phrases.

-- Age 1 says “mama” and “dada”.
+• Age 1 says “mama” and “dada”.

-- Age 2 makes two-word sentences like, “my toy” or “dog go” using approximately 50 words.
+• Age 2 makes two-word sentences like “my toy” or “dog go” using approximately 50 words.

-When a child has hearing problems it affects the way they listen and understand and how words and sounds are formed.
-It is a major contributor to speech problems in younger children.
+When a child has hearing problems, it affects the way they listen and understand and how words and sounds are formed.

 If a child has chronic ear infections or other hearing issues, that can also be a cause of delayed speech and should be seen by an audiologist and get a hearing test.